Introduction to ink saving: starting with fonts

 Cheap paper for home users

 Home users in the UK can check MySupermarket.com for any paper offers at 0.5p per sheet or less.
-Offers tend to be in big supermarket branches under their economy brand, or sometimes stacked up as a pile-high sell-cheap offer at the beginning of the school term.
+Offers tend to be in big supermarket branches under their economy brand, displayed on a bottom shelf behind a pillar, or sometimes stacked up as a pile-high sell-cheap offer at the beginning of the school term.
 While searching, you will see adverts from office supply companies which do similar offers for new customers on a minimum order of say £30.
-Searching this October 2014 I found Staples was top of the list on a search engine.
+Searching in early October 2014 I found Poundland advertising 0.3p paper that turned-out to be out of stock and replaced with 0.75p paper.
+Late October 2014 I found Staples was top of the list on a search engine.
 They usually sell paper at or just under £2.50 a 500 page ream including VAT on orders of 60 reams.
 A special offer in their clearance section shows reams at £1.99 for a short time - maybe only shown to people who have just searched for paper.
+A few years ago I used to use Viking, who have occasional special offers for existing customers and advertise cheap paper for new customers regularly.
+You may have to use a second address to get the new customer price if there isn't a special offer and you've used before.

 Cheap paper for large organisations